 As lawyers, we are required to meet with you and take your instructions in order to help you complete the particular legal task you are planning.
 Sometimes when we do this, we need to take a little extra time to consider your mental capacity to make decisions.

-Legal capacity is a client’s capacity to make a decision in relation to legal rights and obligations.
+Mental capacity is a client’s capacity to make a decision.
 Decision making requires that a client:

 - understands the decision they are having to make

-- can discuss with us the possible options available to them in a way that shows they appreciate the risk and or benefit of that decision
+- can discuss with us the possible options available to them in a way that shows they appreciate the risk and or benefit of those options

 - understands the impact that a decision, or the lack of a decision, may have on them or their loved ones

-- is able to articulate and discuss all of these issues with us.
+- is able to articulate and discuss all of the above with us.

 It is important to note that the level of capacity required isn’t the same in every situation.
-For example, to make a Will the test is whether the client knows they are making a Will and the effect of doing so, whether they understand the extent of the assets they are dealing with and finally, whether they comprehend the moral claims which they ought to give effect to, and finally whether they are free of any disorders of the mind that could distort their decision making.
+For example, to make a Will, the legal test is whether the client knows they are making a Will and the effect of doing so, whether they understand the extent of the assets they are dealing with, whether they comprehend the moral claims which they ought to give effect to, and finally whether they are free of any disorders of the mind that could distort their decision making.

-However, when giving instructions to complete Enduring Powers of Attorney the test is whether the client understands the consequences of granting a power of attorney and can process the relevant information and appreciate the nature and effect of the power they are giving.
-This is the test even in a situation where the client is no longer capable of managing their own affairs.
+However, when giving instructions to complete Enduring Powers of Attorney, the test is lower and is satisfied if a client understands the broad consequences of granting an enduring power of attorney and can process the relevant information and appreciate the nature and effect of the power they are giving.